Furniture Poverty

 The importance of affordable housing and solutions to end homelessness are rightfully emphasized in the social services realm as well as public and private funding priorities.
 At A Wider Circle, we have seen that merely having access to housing is not the same as having a place to call “home” if it is missing basic furniture.
 If four walls are the container, then furnishings are the ingredients that give the space utility, functionality, comfort, safety, respite, and shape.

-Learn more about furniture poverty, its impact, and how we can address it in A Wider Circle’s July 2024 report, A Hidden Crisis: Understanding and Addressing Furniture Poverty.
+Return to this webpage in August 2025 for an updated version of A Wider Circle’s July 2024 report, A Hidden Crisis: Understanding and Addressing Furniture Poverty.

 What We’re Working On